Inventory Turns as Decisive Competitive Edge

 AI-Powered TOC: Accelerating Thinking Processes & Managing AI Task Tokenization

-Presentation Summary This session explores how AI agents dramatically accelerate the TOC Thinking Processes, demonstrating their use in refining verbalization, root cause analysis, and solution guidance.
+This session explores how AI agents dramatically accelerate the TOC Thinking Processes, demonstrating their use in refining verbalization, root cause analysis, and solution guidance.
 It also highlights the critical need for expertise to efficiently manage AI task consumption ("tokenization") and avoid unnecessary costs, marking the shift to AI-driven Service-as-Software.

-Speaker Bio Gilsiley Henrique Darú provides supply chain consulting and optimization for major companies such as HAVAN (Retail – Supply Chain), HVLE (Railway Optimization in Germany), and Malwee (Fashion – Production Planning).
+Gilsiley Henrique Darú provides supply chain consulting and optimization for major companies such as HAVAN (Retail – Supply Chain), HVLE (Railway Optimization in Germany), and Malwee (Fashion – Production Planning).
 He leads the AI and Supply Chain Innovation Lab at Neogrid Software, a leader in supply chain integration.

 With over 20 years of experience at firms including Datasul, WEG, and Malwee, he applies artificial intelligence and innovative solutions to transform corporate environments.
 At Neogrid, Gilsiley leads a team creating cutting-edge supply chain management solutions, leveraging his expertise in data analysis and AI to turn data into valuable insights and enhance client operational efficiency.